 If you do a first-time installation, then execute ECP Installation Guide (IG) chapter 5.1 (Java installation).

-Then execute ECP IG chapter 7.4 (but 7.4.7 and 7.4.8 is not necessary)
+Then execute ECP IG chapter 7.4 and chapter 8.4

 You may read the ECP Release Notes to get more information (see chapter 4.1).
 Then Execute the ECP Upgrade Guide (UG) chapter 5.2.